microsoft/hivedscheduler/example/feature/README.md

 ## SKU Type
 ### Description
-If `skuType` is specified in the job, only that type of GPU will be allocated to the job, otherwise, any type of GPU can be allocated.
+If `skuType` is specified in the job, only that type of device will be allocated to the job, otherwise, any type of device can be allocated.

 This is similar to [K8S Labels and Selectors](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels), but with [VC Safety](#VC-Safety) guaranteed.